Huel came onto the scene and into everyone’s Facebook and Instagram ads, somewhere in the middle of this past decade.

 The meal replacement powder contains “oats, rice, peas, coconut, flaxseed, and [a] unique mix of vitamins and nutrients to provide the carbohydrates, protein, fats, fibre, and 26 essential micronutrients your body needs to thrive”.
 It is completely vegan, made from sustainable ingredients and has an impressive shelf life of 12 months.

-After a few years on the market, feelings about it spanning from the Guardian to bloggers, remain mixed.
+After a few years on the market, feelings about it spanning from the Guardian to online bloggers, remain mixed.
 Unfortunately often unlike the shake itself.
 Reviews of Huel on Trustpilot paint an overwhelmingly positive response however, where out of 695 reviews 85% find it 'excellent'.

 Current and expected food trends:

-His popular instagram dishes, this one in partnership with Whole Foods which has received almost 70 000 likes, include “harpoon-caught swordfish tacos, Gochujang summer red slaw and [his] flavor-bomb cubed watermelon salad with extra-virgin olive oil, an aggressive amount of fresh cracked pepper, fresh mint, and slices of grilled halloumi cheese”.
+His popular instagram dishes, this one in partnership with Whole Foods has received almost 70 000 likes, include “harpoon-caught swordfish tacos, Gochujang summer red slaw and [his] flavor-bomb cubed watermelon salad with extra-virgin olive oil, an aggressive amount of fresh cracked pepper, fresh mint, and slices of grilled halloumi cheese”.

-Whole Foods did take note of one trend that might help ship Huel into the following decade however, which is a growing focus on eco-conscious packaging.
+Whole Foods did take note of one trend that might help ship Huel into the following decade however, that of a growing focus on eco-conscious packaging.
 According to them, the food market can expect to see a “switch to packaging with the environment in mind [and] an emphasis on reusing”.
 This translates well to the minimal packaging of the powder meals, and reusable shaker mug.
 Time will tell if that is enough to carry Huel into the 2020's.

 We believe that information should be free and will therefore never put up a paywall.